The Email Monetization Playbook for Retail Media Networks (That Actually Scales)

 Step 2: Set Up Technology & Operations (Before You Sell)

-An ad server that can handle email delivery constraints
+An ad server built to handle email environments

 Step 3: Build a Real Advertiser Value Proposition